Looking to subdivide your section?

 This is what you need to know more about regarding the Resource Management Act (RMA) reforms, which you can click here for download.

-To book a conversation with one of our RPC Planners, click here.
+To book a conversation with one of our Planners, click here.

 So, how do you know if a subdivision is possible before paying lots of upfront fees?

 Before committing to the possibility of expensive surveys, engineering designs, building designs or consent applications, it’s important to determine whether your land can be subdivided.
-RPC Land Surveyors offer “Feasibility and Due Diligence Assessments” that can support preliminary checks, such as:
+RPC – Surveying Planning Engineering offer “Feasibility and Due Diligence Assessments” that can support preliminary checks, such as:

 By conducting a preliminary Feasibility and Due Diligence Assessment, our team is able to provide a clear picture of your subdivision potential before you spend on costly applications, engineering or extensive architectural work.
 This approach can save you time, reduce risk, and ensure informed decisions for landowners, developers, builders, architects, councils, solicitors or private investors.